Monkeys are cute, fun, intelligent, and a little ridiculous. I only mention this because I required an opening statement for what is to follow.

 Monkeys love a good nut.

 In time one will come along and stick his hand in your container.
 At this point, the monkey grabs the nuts and tries to remove them.
 As the monkey has now made a fist, he can’t remove his hand.
 So, he tries again.
 And again.
 And again.
 Until captured.
+Never thinking to just open his/her fist and let go of the nut.

 So here is my question for you: